frida/frida-website/_i18n/en/_posts/2021-02-05-frida-14-2-released.markdown

   map entries are marked as “permanent”.
 Thanks [@mrmacete][]!
 - Wire up GCC support in CModule.
 Thanks [@mephi42][]!
 - Add CModule backend for Clang on Apple OSes.
 - Add support for linking in a prebuilt CModule.
+(Only on i/macOS for now.)
 - Finalize the CModule toolchain selection API.
 - Add CModule.builtins property for tooling support.
 - Generate frida-core GIR by default.
 Thanks [@meme][]!